RainAfterDark/AGDL/README.md

 ## Many thanks to
 - Original project [DNTK](https://github.com/Crepe-Inc/DNTK) and its contributors
-- Crepe and Kyoko for protos
+- Crepe + Slushy teams for protos
 - Dim for GenshinData